NerusSkyhigh/experimenta_methods/README.md

 ---
 #### Exercise 04 - Bolometer
+27 October 2020

+This exercise was made more difficult than expected due to a slip on the given value of the parameters.
+This made the in-classroom discussion hard to follow.
+The jupyter notebook is very similar to the one submitted and may contain some errors.

 ---

 #### Exercise 05 - Thermal Noise
+4 November 2020

+This exercise aimed at consolidating the use of PSD when dealing with noise.
+The first exercise was a simplified model for the _Resonant Gravitational Wave Detector AURIGA_ while the second was an electric circuit.

 ---

 #### Exercise 06 - Charge Detector
+10 November 2020

+---

+#### Exercise 07 - Radio-telescope
+24 November 2020

+---

+#### Exercise 08 - Mach-Zender interferometer motion sensor
+1 December 2020

 ---